Cenrax/Neural_Image_Transfer/README.md

 # Neural_Image_Transfer
-This is a basic keras implementation of neural image transfer using tensorflow 2.0
+This is a keras implementation of neural image transfer using tensorflow 2.0